 What is advertising injury?

-• If your advertising paints a damaging and false picture of other people or companies.
-If this harms their reputation, you might get sued for defamation.
+• Reputational harm.
+If your advertising paints a damaging and false picture of other people or companiesand harms their reputation, you might get sued for defamation.
 If you harm their financial interests, you might have to defend yourself against claims of disparagement.

-• If you use another company’s trademark or trade dress (how a product or service looks) without permission, it can lead to accusations of intellectual property infringement.
+• Copyright infringement.
+If you use another company’s trademark or trade dress (how a product or service looks) without permission, it can lead to accusations of intellectual property infringement.

-• If you disclose someone’s private information without permission — a privacy violation — you might trigger litigation.
+• Invasion of privacy.
+If you disclose someone’s private information without permission, you might trigger litigation.

 What insurance can help protect against advertising injury?

-A general liability policy that covers lawsuits related to advertising can help protect against the loss of advertising injury.
+If your advertising is accused of hurting a person or company, general liability insurance can help protect against the loss of advertising injury.
 The insurance industry often combines advertising-related and non-medical claims into coverage called personal and advertising injury.

 Your advertising injury coverage does not protect against all potential losses.
 For example, it won’t cover litigation resulting from: